All about us

 - We have around 500 horses and ponies living out in Guardian homes and re-home over 70 more every year

-- We have centres around the UK, including four visitor centres in Essex, Norfolk and Warwickshire, and will soon be merging with Scottish charity Mountains Animal Sanctuary.
+- We have centres around the UK, including four visitor centres in Essex, Norfolk and Warwickshire, and one in Scotland following a merger with Mountains Animal Sanctuary in January 2015.

 - Our Welfare helpline answers more than 3000 calls every year